-If the screen width is small, do not hide this column or move it to the pop-in area.
+If the table width is narrow, do not hide this column or move it to the pop-in area.

 Exception: If the column containing the object identifier and the column containing the key attribute do not fit together on the screen, move the column containing the key attribute to the pop-in area.

 To trigger actions on multiple items, use a multiselection table (sap.m.Table, property: mode, value: sap.m.ListMode.MultiSelect), and offer the corresponding actions on the table toolbar.
 Keep the table toolbar sticky (sap.m.Table, property: sticky).

-Do not offer action triggering on multiple items if the table is expected to have fewer than 10 items in most cases.
+Do not offer actions for multiple items if the table is expected to have fewer than 10 items in most cases.

 To trigger actions on a single item only (sap.m.Table, property: mode, value: sap.m.ListMode.SingleSelectMaster):

-- In other cases, show the actions on the table toolbar.
+- Show the actions on the table toolbar.

 - In rare cases, show the actions within the line item.
-Since these actions are repeated in every line and thus use a lot of screen real estate, only do this for one or two actions at most.
+Since these actions are repeated in every line and thus use a lot of screen real estate, do this only for a maximum of one or two actions.
 In this case, show the action trigger near the content to which it belongs.
-Do not add a specific column for actions, but instead use transparent-style buttons.
-An exception to this is if the action trigger belongs to a link.
+Do not add a specific column for actions.
+Use a button, unless the action trigger belongs to a link.
 Hide the action in rows for which it is not applicable.